 Picture of a typical installation of an electric baseboard heater in bathroom.

 Electric heating is one of the easiest ways to keep your home warm during cold winter spells.
-In this piece, we discuss the many electric heat pros and cons.
+In this piece, we discuss the many Pros and Cons of Electric Heat.
 Many down sides to this mode of heating including higher fuel costs.
 But many up sides as well.
 E.g. No carbon monoxide.
 Easy to install.
 Low heater repair cost.
 You can get electric heating in many forms such as…

 • Baseboard convection heaters.